elastic-ipfs/infrastructure/utils/bucket-mirror/README.md

-# Bucket Mirroring Trigger
+# Bucket Mirror

-This script will send messages to indexing SQS queue for each file that exists in a bucket.
+This script will send messages to SQS queue for each file that exists in a bucket.

 ``` sh
 export SOURCE_BUCKET_NAME=<source-bucket-name>